Top Lompoc Attractions

 – Golf Digest, Best Places to Play

 Step Back in Time to the most extensively restored mission in California.
 La Purisima Mission State Park, founded in 1797, offers a fabulous opportunity to explore California’s heritage.
-In addition to the restored buildings, the nearly 2,000 acre park is home to 25 miles of hiking trails, a Visitor Center and Exhibit Hall, and livestock.
+In addition to the restored buildings, the nearly 2,000 acre park is home to 25 miles of trails for hiking and horseback riding, a Visitor Center and Exhibit Hall, and livestock.

 Free guided tours are offered at 1 pm, Wednesdays through Sundays, and holiday Mondays.
 The tour begins at the Visitor Center at 1 pm, where guides lead you through the historic buildings as they bring them to life with the stories of mission life and the people who once lived here.
 The 1 ½ hour tour covers approximately 1 mile thru rustic terrain, stairs and doorways.